 As further described under the headings "Wildfire-Related Securities Claims in District Court" and "Wildfire-Related Securities Claims-Claims in the Bankruptcy Court Process," PG&E Corporation and the Utility face certain wildfire-related securities claims related to the 2017 Northern California wildfires and other claims related to the 2018 Camp fire and the PSPS program in the Chapter 11 Cases (i.e., the Subordinated Claims), and certain former directors, current and former officers, and underwriters of certain note offerings face wildfire-related securities claims in the District Court action.
-The claims described under the heading "Wildfire-Related Securities Claims in District Court" are referred to as the "Wildfire-Related Non-Bankruptcy Securities Claims" and collectively with the claims described under the heading "Wildfire-Related Securities Claims."
+The claims described under the heading "Wildfire-Related Securities Claims in District Court" are referred to as the "Wildfire-Related Non-Bankruptcy Securities Claims" and collectively with the claims described under the heading "Wildfire-Related Securities Claims" are referred to in this section as the "Wildfire-Related Securities Claims."